oisdk/site/drafts/fast-agda-numbers.markdown

 strictness behaviour when using the function normally.

 So, finally we can write a strict version of our conversion function.
-We'll use this handy function to emulate bang patterns from Haskell:
+We'll use this cute function to emulate bang patterns from Haskell:

 ```agda
 infixr 0 let-bang